Prognosis of autism: Adulthood

 Many autistic people face significant obstacles in transitioning to adulthood.
 Autistic people may face socialization issues, which may impact relationships such as community participation, employment, independent living, friendships, dating and marriage, and having children.
-Some autistic adults are unable to live independently.
+Some autistic adults are vulnerable adults who are unable to live independently.

 Employment

 The majority of the economic burden of autism is caused by lost productivity in the job market.
 Compared to the general population, autistic people are more likely to be unemployed and to have never had a job.
 About half of people in their 20s with autism are not employed.

-In various developed countries, the autism unemployment rate can range from 62% to as high as 85%., although in some it can be as low as 25%.
-While employers state hiring concerns about productivity and supervision, experienced employers of autistics give positive reports of above average memory and detail orientation as well as a high regard for rules and procedure in autistic employees.
+In various developed countries, the autism unemployment rate can range from 62% to as high as 85%, although in some it can be as low as 25%.
+While employers state hiring concerns about productivity and supervision, experienced employers of autistics give positive reports of above-average memory and detail orientation as well as a high regard for rules and procedure in autistic employees.

 From the perspective of the social model of disability, much of this unemployment is caused by the lack of understanding from employers and coworkers.
 Adding content related to autism in existing diversity training can clarify misconceptions, support employees, and help provide new opportunities for autistic people.
 As of 2021, new autism employment initiatives by major employers in the United States continue to grow, as the initiative "Autism at Work" grew to 20 of the largest companies in the United States.
 However, special hiring programs remain largely limited to entry-level technology positions, such as software testing, and exclude those who have talents outside of technology.
 An alternative approach is systemic neurodiversity inclusion.
 Developing organizational systems with enough flexibility and fairness to include autistic employees improves the work experience of all employees.